brian-watkins/best-behavior/README.md

 ```

 If you need to load any other (non-local) web page, just supply a full url to the
-`goto` method of the `Page` object.
+`goto` method of the `page` object.

-### When your test exercises a browser-based view in isolation
+### (2) Run JS to mount a a browser-based view for testing

 Often it's easier and faster to test parts of your browser-based appliction in
 isolation.
-You might, for exmple, divide the user interface into sub-components
+You might, for example, divide the user interface into sub-components
 or sub-views that you'd like to test individually.

+With Best-Behavior, you can write a test that runs in node, but exercises a
+view that has been mounted in the browser's DOM.
+This gives you full access to
+Playwright's API for interacting with the DOM, while allowing the subject
+under test (the view) to be exercised in a real browser environment.

 To write these kinds of tests with Best-Behavior, first create a file that contains
-the logic for rendering the browser-based view you'd like to test.
-This file should
+the mechanism for rendering and tearing down the browser-based view you'd like to
-have a default export that exposes a `ViewController`.
+test.
+This file should have a default export that exposes a `ViewController`.

-Each `ViewController` defines defines a `render` function and an optional
-`teardown` function.
-The `render` function can take (serializable) arguments passed
-in from the test.
-A `ViewController` be loaded in the browser, so it can
-reference global objects like `window` that will be available in the browser.

-Then, leverage the `mountView` function of `BrowserTestInstrument` in your test
-to specify the view controller and supply any arguments that should be passed
-to its render function.

 #### ViewController